TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/audit-log.md

 ### Database Storage Support

-In addition to file storage, audit logs can now be stored in the main database (MongoDB or Postgres), this feature is available since Tyk 5.7.0.
+In addition to file storage, audit logs can be stored in the main database (MongoDB or Postgres), this feature has been available since Tyk 5.7.0.
 To enable database storage set `audit.storage_type` to `db`:

 ```yaml
 ...